 Niagara Power Plant

 I never thought a visit to a power plant would be something on our list to do with kids but we really enjoyed our visit.
-The Niagara Power Vista is currently closed due to Covid but add it to your list for when it opens.
+The Niagara Power Vista is open year round.

 The power plant offers hands-on exhibits and teaches how Niagara Falls powers the state of New York as well as how we discovered power sources and made them work for todays society.